DiegoPereira/work-at-olist/README.md

 - Create db and user
 ```
 sudo su - postgres
-createdb mydb
+createdb <mydb>
-createuser -P
+createuser -P <myuser>
 ```

 Grant privileges to your user
 ```
 psql
-GRANT ALL PRIVILEGES ON DATABASE mydb TO myuser;
+GRANT ALL PRIVILEGES ON DATABASE <mydb> TO <myuser>;
+ALTER USER <myuser> CREATEDB;
 ```

-In the work-at-olist/workatolist/settings.py file, change the database configuration.
+In the file work-at-olist/workatolist/settings.py, change the database configuration using postgres credentials.
 ```
 DATABASES = {
         'default': {